kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Node

 Label that kubeadm applies on the control plane nodes that it manages.
+If this label set, [EndpointSlice controller](/docs/concepts/services-networking/topology-aware-routing/#implementation-control-plane) ignores that node.

 ### node-role.kubernetes.io/control-plane {#node-role-kubernetes-io-control-plane-taint}